CRIM 12000 INTRODUCTION TO JUSTICE STUDIES 3 Credit Hours

 CRIM 46792 INTERNSHIP (ELR) 3-9 Credit Hours

-(Repeatable for credit) Work experience under direction of supervising faculty member in a private, federal, state or local justice agency or law agency.
-Students must have a 2.000 major GPA in Criminology and Justice Studies (CRJU) to enroll in this course.
+(Repeatable for credit) Work experience under the direction of supervising faculty member in a private, federal, state or local justice agency/organization, law agency/organization.

 Schedule Type: Practical Experience